-American Airlines Credit Union started more than 75 years ago with a small group of American Airlines employees.
-They wanted to form a financial institution that was dedicated to helping their colleagues.
+American Airlines Credit Union started more than 75 years ago with a small group of American Airlines employees who wanted to form a financial institution that was dedicated to helping their colleagues.
 The original plan from 75 years ago has flourished with Credit Union membership expanding to members of the airline transportation industry in general, such as airline employees; government employees including TSA, FAA and others who work directly in administration; regulation or security for airports or airlines; freight and air courier services; baggage; aircraft maintenance; onboard airline food services and more.
 When you are a member, your family is invited to join as a member as well, including your spouse, children, parents, siblings, grandparents, grandchildren and permanent household members.
 Once you become a member of the Credit Union, you remain a member as long as you wish, even if you should leave the airline industry for any reason.

 The vision of American Airlines Credit Union is for every member-owner to realize that their life and financial welfare have been enriched as a result of being a member of American Airlines.
 Their goals are simple.
-They want your goals to be their goals, so whatever you dream of or want to accomplish they want to be there to help you in the Credit Union way of "people helping people”.
+They want your goals to be their goals, so whatever you dream of or want to accomplish they want to be there to help you in the Credit Union way of "people helping people."
 American Airlines Credit Union is a fully independent credit union and operates fully offering their members various services from mortgage loans, business investments, and loans, college savings accounts, to your basic everyday checking and savings accounts.

-American Airlines Credit Union also has a very competitive rate for basic savings accounts being at .50%!
+American Airlines Credit Union also has a very competitive rate for basic savings accounts being at .80%!
 That is very high compared to other Credit Unions nationwide.
 Most offer rates around .20% and that is usually the higher end of the spectrum.
-And to open the account and be qualified for the .50% you only need a $5.00 minimum.
+And to open the account and be qualified for the .80% you only need a $6.00 minimum.

 They do not show or give actual amounts or interest rates for their Share Certificates on their laddering system.
-So there is no way to know what your rate will be if you were to invest $500 for a 12 month period without going into an actual branch and sitting down with someone.
+So there is no way to know what your rate will be if you were to invest $500 for a 12-month period without going into an actual branch and sitting down with someone.
 Most credit unions have some kind of rates schedule posted for their members to get an idea of what it would be even though rates are subject to change.

 They do require a membership fee that is $1, one time.
 Not really bad at all, but it is good to be aware of any fees you might incur.
-Also, their apps for Apple and Droid have a little less than desirable ratings, especially the apple app.
+Also, their apps for Apple and Android have a little less than desirable ratings, especially the Apple app.
 It is a good thing to look for companies that are accredited, as they must meet a certain set of standards.